survivejs/react-book/manuscript/02_developing_with_webpack.md

 I like to use `path.join`, but `path.resolve` would be a good alternative. `path.resolve` is equivalent to navigating the file system through *cd*. `path.join` gives you just that, a join.
 See [Node.js path API](https://nodejs.org/api/path.html) for the exact details.

-If you trigger `node_modules/.bin/webpack`, you should see output like this:
+If you execute `node_modules/.bin/webpack`, you should see output like this:

 ```bash
 Hash: e7dd4bf8a294b5c93141